-Another important milestone to make progress in these directions is the development of large databases of subjects and patients including biomedical signals and images as well as genetic information, and the development of specific tools to correlate for instance the shape and evolution of anatomical structures (phenotype) with the genetic information (genotype) and/or with a certain number of pathologies.
-The construction and exploitation of these databases require the development of specific measurement platforms regrouping cutting edge imaging facilities with easy access provided to internal and external research teams (e.g. the Neurospin3 platform of CEA).
+Another important milestone towards progress in these directions is the development of large databases of subjects and patients, including biomedical signals and images as well as genetic information, and the development of specific tools to correlate, for instance, the shape and evolution of anatomical structures (phenotype) with the genetic information (genotype) and/or with a certain number of pathologies.
+The construction and exploitation of such databases require the development of specific measurement platforms which can regroup cutting edge imaging facilities with easy access provided to internal and external research teams (e.g. the Neurospin3 platform of CEA).